Votok/ai-academy-agent-capstone-project/README.md

 # AI Academy Agentic System

-> **📢 Repository Restructured (Phase 0 Complete)**: This project has been upgraded from a basic RAG chatbot (HW4) to a full agentic AI system.
-The codebase has been restructured for modularity and extensibility.
-See [MASTER_PLAN.md](MASTER_PLAN.md) for the complete implementation roadmap.
->
-> **Current Status**: Phase 0 Complete ✅ | Next: Phase 1 - Baseline Integration

 A Python 3.12-based autonomous agent system built on top of Retrieval-Augmented Generation (RAG).
-Features include contextual data pipelines, reasoning loops with self-reflection, tool-calling capabilities, and evaluation frameworks.
+The system features a modular architecture with support for contextual data pipelines, reasoning loops with self-reflection, tool-calling capabilities, and evaluation frameworks.

 ## Features